 The glassy-winged sharpshooter is a large insect compared to other leafhoppers.
-Adults are about 1⁄2 inch long and are generally dark brown to black when viewed from the top or side.
-Wings are clear with red venation, but appear dark brown due to the body coloration beneath them.
+Adults are approximately 1⁄2 inch long and are generally dark brown to black when viewed from the top or side.
+Wings are clear with red venation that fades as they age, but they appear dark brown due to the body coloration beneath them.
 The abdomen is whitish or yellow.
 The head is brown to black and covered with numerous ivory to yellowish spots.
-These spots help distinguish glassy-winged sharpshooter from a close relative, smoke-tree sharpshooter (Homalodisca liturata), which is native to the desert region of southern California.
-The head of the smoke-tree sharpshooter is covered with wavy, light-colored lines, rather than spots.
+These spots help distinguish glassy-winged sharpshooter from a close relative, smoke-tree sharpshooter (Homalodisca liturata), which is native to the desert region of Southern California.
+The head of the smoke-tree sharpshooter is covered with wavy, light-colored lines, while the glassy-winged sharpshooter head is covered with spots.
 In profile, the immature stages (nymphs) of the glassy-winged sharpshooter look similar to that of the adult, except they are smaller, wingless, uniform olive-gray in color, and have prominent bulging eyes.

-Glassy-winged sharpshooter has become established in most of southern California and in certain localized sites in central and northern California.
-There is great concern that this insect may eventually invade most California counties.
-The map shows the areas in California where this sharpshooter has been found and counties where it is feared that the pest may spread.
-California county agricultural commissioners are following this pest closely.
-For the most recent information, see the California Department of Food and Agriculture Web site.
+Glassy-winged sharpshooter is established in residential and agricultural settings throughout most of southern California.
+In the San Joaquin Valley, it is abundant in much of Kern County and is locally abundant in certain parts of Tulare and Fresno Counties.
+Other localized infestations have occurred in parts of San Luis Obispo, Santa Clara, Contra Costa, Solano, Sacramento and Butte Counties, but were successfully eradicated.
+Nonetheless, there continues to be great concern that this insect may eventually invade most California counties, leading to certain restrictions on the shipment of host plants from areas where the glassy-winged sharpshooter is established.
+The map shows the areas in California where this sharpshooter has been found and counties where it is feared that the pest may establish if introduced.
+For the most recent information, see the California Department of Food and Agriculture website listed in Suggested Reading.

 Detection and Monitoring

-For more information on plant diseases caused by Xylella fastidiosa see the University of California, Berkeley Web site.
+For more information on plant diseases caused by Xylella fastidiosa, see the University of California, Berkeley website.